daign/daign-schedule/README.md

 [![NPM package][npm]][npm-url]

-Utilty mechanisms to manage the time-wise execution of functions.
+Utility mechanisms to manage the time-wise execution of functions.

 ## Installation